JeffLiusGitHub/newspaper_demo/README.md

 Given this is a demo site, the button should be simple and only trigger an `alert("Article has been shared!")`.

-You may also use this step to tidy up anything you feel could improve the site's functionality or accessibility, or give it your own personal flare.
+You may also use this step to tidy up anything you feel could improve the site's functionality or accessibility, or give it your own personal flair.

 **Files:**
 - `/src/pages/Article4.tsx`